timstableford/proper-job/README.md

 - `storeOutput` `(default true)` - Whether to store the output of the callback in the `results` array.
 Errors will always be stored.
 - `throwOnError` `(default true)` - Whether to throw on completion if any errors were encountered.
   If set to false and there are errors the `ExecutorResults` object will still contain the errors in its array.
+- `maxErrors` `(default none)` - If set to a number will stop storing errors when the cap is met.

+### AsyncBuffer

+This class allows buffering from an asyncronous source and pushing it to a buffer that will block until it's below a specified size.
+It also provides a pop function that blocks until data is available or quit is called.
+In addition it can be used as an async iterator.

+- `constructor` - Accepts an optional `AsyncBufferOptions` object as configuration.
+- `push` - Accepts a single value to be pushed to the buffer and returns a Promise that resolves to void once it's added.
+This will throw an error if called after quit has been called.
+- `pop` - Returns a Promise that resolves to the oldest value in the buffer or undefined if quit has been called.
+- `Symbol.asyncIterator` - Used to iterate asyncronously eg `for await (const value of buffer)`, or passing to `execute`.
+Completed once `quit` is called and the buffer has drained.
+Returns a standard AsyncIterator.
+- `quit` - Call this to cause the iterator to end and all pop calls to resolve.
+This call returns a Promise of void that only resolves when the queue has drained.
+After this is called subsequent calls to push will throw an error and pop will return a Promise that resolves to undefined.

+### AsyncBufferOptions

+- `maxSize` `(default 100)` - The maximum number of items to allow into the buffer before blocking the push call until a pop.